ryancooper/course-info/lab5.md

 includes a histogram-based method for join selectivity estimation.

-While implementing, your simple solution, you  should keep in mind the following:
+While implementing your simple solution, you  should keep in mind the following:

 <!--
   * <a name="change">The following three paragraphs are different in this version of the lab. </a> *